 Humans are instinctively worshiping creatures.
-The psalmist best expressed this when he wrote, “As the deer pants for streams of water, so my soul pants for you, O God” (Psalm 42:1).
-As far back as the time of Cicero of the first century B.C., it was observed that religion, regardless of its form, was a universal trait of man.
-Seeing that men are going to worship something or someone, we must ask what is worship, whom and how shall we worship?
+The psalmist expressed this when he wrote, “As the deer pants for streams of water, so my soul pants for you, O God” (Psalm 42:1).
+Cicero in the first century BC observed that religion, regardless of its form, was a universal trait of man.
+Seeing that people are going to worship something or someone, we should ask what is worship?
+Whom and how shall we worship?
 What constitutes a biblical worship service, and, most importantly, will we be “true worshipers” (John 4:23) or false worshipers?
-True worship involves a deep sense of religious awe that expresses itself in acts of devotion and service.
-The English word “worship” literally means “worth-ship,” denoting a being or object deemed worthy of devotion.

 Christ commanded that true worshipers worship in spirit and in truth (John 4:24).
 The apostle Paul explained that we worship by the Spirit of God (Philippians 3:3), meaning that true worship comes only from those who have been saved by faith in the Lord Jesus Christ and have the Holy Spirit living in their hearts.
-Worshiping in spirit also means with the proper heart attitude, not simply adhering to rites and rituals.
-To worship in truth means worshiping according to what God has revealed about Himself in Scripture.
-In order for our worship to truly be biblical, it must not go beyond that which is authorized by the Bible (Leviticus 10:1; 1 Corinthians 4:6), abiding within the doctrine of Christ (2 John 9; see also Deuteronomy 4:12, 12:32; Revelation 22:18–19).
-True worship involves only the instructions given in the Bible and nothing else—not a Book of Confessions, Rules of Order, or other manmade books of instructions or guidance.
+Worshiping in spirit also refers to having the proper heart attitude, not simply adhering to rites and rituals.
+To worship in truth means to worship according to what God has revealed about Himself in Scripture.
+In order for our worship to be biblical, it must abide within the doctrine of Christ (2 John 1:9; see also Deuteronomy 4:12; 12:32; Revelation 22:18–19).
+True worship relies on the instructions given in the Bible and can be offered with or without a Book of Confessions, Rules of Order, or other manmade book of instructions or guidance.

-The first-century church engaged in several devotional acts in their worship services, from which we can determine what makes up a truly biblical worship service.
-The communion supper was observed (Acts 20:7), prayers were offered up (1 Corinthians 14:15–16), songs were sung to the glory of God (Ephesians 5:19), a collection was taken (1 Corinthians 16:2), the Scriptures were read (Colossians 4:16), and the Word of God was proclaimed (Acts 20:7).
+The first-century church engaged in several devotional acts in their worship services, from which we can determine what comprises a truly biblical worship service: the communion supper was observed (Acts 20:7), prayers were offered up (1 Corinthians 14:15–16), songs were sung to the glory of God (Ephesians 5:19), a collection was taken (1 Corinthians 16:2), the Scriptures were read (Colossians 4:16), and the Word of God was proclaimed (Acts 20:7).

-Third, we are authorized to sing.
+In our worship, we should sing.
 The apostle Paul commands us to “speak to one another with psalms, hymns and spiritual songs.
 Sing and make music in your heart to the Lord, always giving thanks to God the Father for everything, in the name of our Lord Jesus Christ” (Ephesians 5:19–20).
-Singing to the Lord and to one another conveys truth set to music as a form of teaching (Colossians 3:16), singing with both the spirit and the mind in order to produce understanding on the part of those involved (1 Corinthians 14:15-16).
+Singing to the Lord and to one another conveys truth set to music (Colossians 3:16).

-Part of true biblical worship is giving of our offering, as Paul instructed the Corinthian church: “Now about the collection for God’s people: Do what I told the Galatian churches to do.
+Part of true biblical worship is giving an offering, as Paul instructed the Corinthian church: “Now about the collection for God’s people: Do what I told the Galatian churches to do.
 On the first day of every week, each one of you should set aside a sum of money in keeping with his income, saving it up, so that when I come no collections will have to be made” (1 Corinthians 16:1–2).
-Our regular giving for the support of the Lord’s work is a serious responsibility and is part of true biblical worship.
-Our giving should be viewed as a thrilling blessing, not as a burdensome matter for grumbling (2 Corinthians 9:7).
-Additionally, it must be stressed that giving is the only authorized method for financing the work of the church of Jesus Christ.
-We are not authorized to operate businesses, conduct bingo parties, hold pay-at-the-door concerts, etc. The church of Christ is not meant to be a commercial enterprise (Matthew 21:12-13).
+Our regular giving for the support of the Lord’s work is a serious responsibility.
+The opportunity to give should be viewed as a thrilling blessing, not as a burdensome matter for grumbling (2 Corinthians 9:7).
+Additionally, freewill giving is the only explicitly biblical method for financing the work of the church.

-Without question, God, in His divine wisdom, has provided the perfect model of true biblical worship so that we can worship in a manner pleasing to Him.
-As we follow the course of true worship, let us worship God with great passion.
+As we follow the pattern of true worship in Scripture, let us worship God with great passion.
 We must not convey to the world the impression that the worship of our God is a boring, lifeless ritual.
 We have been redeemed from sin.
 Let us therefore praise our Creator as His children who are grateful for His bountiful blessings.
 “Therefore, since we are receiving a kingdom that cannot be shaken, let us be thankful, and so worship God acceptably with reverence and awe” (Hebrews 12:28–29).